Updated in Winter 2020

 Polyether – specialty silicone replacement materials are often polyether.

-Construction adhesives are used for subfloors, to install doors (glue down threshold), exterior brickwork, under countertops, etc.
+Construction adhesives are used for subfloors, to install doors (glue down threshold), to build stairs, exterior brickwork, under countertops, etc.

 I used Almighty this to install my shower, on subfloors, countertops and really anywhere this can be used since it’s the healthiest adhesive I have found.
-It has many applications, I always use this one if it works for the project.
+It has many applications, I always use this, if it works for the project.

 Corinne Segura is a Building Biologist with 6 years of experience helping others create healthy homes.